Lars Aspeflaten: Post-war career

-After the occupation's end he graduated in law from the University of Oslo in 1947.
+After the occupation's end, he graduated in law from the University of Oslo in 1947.
 He then worked as a secretary for Karl Evang in the Norwegian Directorate for Health before being hired as deputy judge in Tinn and Heddal District Court.
 He also served as acting district stipendiary magistrate (konstituert sorenskriver) for some time.
-He participated as a judge in the legal purge in Norway after World War II, and at his death he was known as one of the few surviving judges from this special period.
-In 1951 he changed job to lawyer; from 1962 he was a barrister with access to work on Supreme Court cases.
+He participated as a judge in the legal purge in Norway after World War II, and at his death, he was known as one of the few surviving judges from this special period.
+In 1951, he changed job to lawyer and from 1962, he was a barrister with access to work on Supreme Court cases.
 He worked out of Brevik and Porsgrunn, and was a prolific defender in Skien and Porsgrunn District Court.

 Aspeflaten was also involved in politics, and served as a deputy representative to the Parliament of Norway from Telemark during the term 1954–1957.
-In total he met in ten days of parliamentary sessions.
+In total, he participated in ten days of parliamentary sessions.
 In 1973 he stood for election for the Liberal People's Party.
 He was a member of Bamble municipal council for twenty years and Telemark county council for twelve years.

 Aspeflaten was married for the last sixty-one years of his life.
 He died in February 2010.